portfolio-performance/portfolio-help/docs/en/concepts/PP-terminology.md

 - Removal: Also named Withdrawal.
 Taking money out of a deposit account.

+- Reporting period: Time period that is used to calculate the performance of a security, account, or portfolio.

 - Risk: Refers to the possibility of losing some or all of the invested capital or not achieving the expected return from your investment.

 - Security: A tradable financial asset such as stock, bonds, bitcoin, gold, ...